kaanoner3/PartyWall/README.md

 Things that I would implement if I have more time;

 1) There is no ci/cd pipeline.
-I would create monorepo which contains mobile and backend parts of project using nx and github actions.
+I would create monorepo which contains mobile and backend projects using nx and github actions.

-2) Jwt authentication looks like it is working good but I am pretty sure, it is not the best practise.
-I would think about how I can implement authentication logic better.
-It will also good implementing refreshToken logic with expiring token

-3) Because of poor documentation of graphql-relay, I am not sure the node interface implementation is correct.
-But I am using refetch mechanism and it is working fine.
-I would do research and more test to know if my implementation is the right way.

-4) I would add unit tests for mutations and queries
+2) I would add unit tests for mutations and queries

-5) I would add varaibles inside dbConfig.ts and secret key for jwt library to .env file

-6) I would definitely improve typescript for seqeulize and graphql objects